Rosa Nduati-Mutero

 1. Background

-Rosa is a Managing Partner at ALN Kenya | Anjarwalla & Khanna (ALN Kenya), which is generally considered the leading corporate law firm in Kenya and is the largest full-service corporate law firm in East Africa.
+Rosa is Managing Partner at ALN Kenya | Anjarwalla & Khanna, which is generally considered the leading corporate law firm in Kenya and is the largest full-service corporate law firm in East Africa.
 She advises clients on merger and acquisitions, capital markets transactions, commercial, regulatory and compliance issues.
 She also specialises in corporate governance and employment law.

 Leading worldwide legal directories consistently recognise Rosa as a leading lawyer.
 She is well regarded for her involvement in sophisticated transactions by Chambers Global, Legal 500, IFLR 1000, among other directories.
 Rosa was rated one of the region’s “top women under 40” by Kenya’s leading business newspaper, Business Daily.

 Rosa is an Advocate of the High Court of Kenya, a practicing public secretary, an accredited governance auditor and qualified to be a certified public accountant.
+She holds a Bachelor of Law degree from University of Nairobi and a Master of Business Administration from University of London.

 2. Professional Membership